dahn94/Stopwatch/README.md

 # Stopwatch
-Just a simple stopwatch written in C#
+Just a simple stopwatch program (CLI) written in C#.